seijikamiya/Udacity-Data-Scientist/README.md

 ## Project Motivation
 For this project, I was interestested in using Stack Overflow data from 2020 to better understand:

-1. What percentage of developers are satisfied with their job?
+1. Which country do most people answer this survey?
-2. Which factors have influenced the job satisfaction?
+2. What percentage of developers are satisfied with their job?
-3. How the above factor have influenced Job satisfaction?
+3. Which factors have influenced the job satisfaction?

 ## File Descriptions
 All my project is written in First_Project.ipynb.